Generational Body Positivity (GenB)

 GenB Hepburn

 We are delighted to launch #GenB Hepburn - an intergenerational exchange on body positivity in Daylesford and surrounds.
 We are currently gathering messages from older people and community leaders to share with younger people.
 If you know a community leader that would like to participate, please let us know.
+The #GenB Hepburn project is supported by Elder Rights Advocacy, U3A Hepburn and is coled by Max Primmer, as part of his Fellowship with the Elder Leadership Academy.

 The pilot